flyinglightspeck/Swarical/README.md

 ## Running using virtual environment, Venv

-You can use the `bash setup_venv.sh` script to create and activate a virtual environment or alternatively follow these steps to set it up manually.
+You can create and activate a virtual environment by following these steps.
-First create a virtual environment using venv.
+First, you'll need to create a virtual environment using Venv.
 You can use any name instead of env.

 ```
 cd Swarical